erenterzioglu/Macro-Keyboard/README.md

 You can follow the instructions [here](https://hackaday.io/project/174258-macro-keyboard)

-## Features can be added:
+## Features can be added

-* v-usb support for decrasing cost on microcontroller side.
+* v-usb support for decrasing cost on microcontroller side
-* Add a bindings valid bit for sending less value on microcontroller.
+* Add a bindings valid bit for sending less value on microcontroller
-* Support for accent keys.
+* Support for accent keys
-* Visual improvements and general improvements on binding application.
+* Visual improvements and general improvements on binding application

 ## Tutorials for used technologies in this project